catinsurance/free-particles-vtfs/README.md

 [The source images are under public domain.](https://creativecommons.org/publicdomain/zero/1.0/) Any files in this repo follow this same license.

-This repo is not endorsed by Valve, and it is not endorsed by Kenny.
+This repo is not endorsed by Kenny or any associated entities.